KofiAnnan97/simple_csv_grapher/README.md

 ## Animated Graphs
 Both graphing methods: command line and YAML configuration file can take advantage of animated graphs as long as the graph specified is supported.
 If animation is enabled the save flag is disabled as all animated graphs are automatically saved as a GIF in ```log/animated/```.

-### Supported Graph Types:
+### Supported Graph Types
-2D Line Graph
+*2D Line Graph*

 ![Animated 2D Line Graph](./example_plots//animated_2d_line.gif)

-3D Line Graph
+*3D Line Graph*

 ![Animated 3D Line Graph](./example_plots//animated_3D_line.gif)

-2D Scatter Plot
+*2D Scatter Plot*

 ![Animated 2D Scatter Plot](./example_plots//animated_2D_scatter.gif)

-3D Scatter Plot
+*3D Scatter Plot*

 ![Animated 3D Scatter Plot](./example_plots//animated_3D_scatter.gif)

+## Live Data Streaming
+Both graphing methods: command line and YAML configuration file can take advantage of live data streaming.
+However the YAML config is the only option that supports multiple data streams from CSV files.

+### Supported Graph Types
+*2D Line Graph*

-## Known Issues:
+## Known Issues
 - If multiple plots are used in a graph, all of them will be the same color (animated graphs only).
 - For animated graphs, the speed of animation does not scale to the size of the data.
 Therefore, larger files will result in slow, large GIFs, while small files will result in quick, small GIFs.
+- Live Data Streaming does not currently support a legend for data streams.